funcmakerDan/funcmakerDan/README.md

-- 👋 Hi, I’m @funcmakerDan
+- 👋 Hi, I’m @funcmakerDan.
+I'm an indie Swift/Vapor developer working in a number of projects
 - 👀 I’m interested in ...
-Swift, Vapor and anything Apple
+Swift, Vapor and anything to do with Apple
 - 🌱 I’m currently learning ...
-Swift & Vapor... and how to code 🚀
+CoreData and SwiftUI  🚀
-- 💞️ I’m looking to collaborate on ... open source projects once I get a bit under my belt
+- 💞️ I’m looking to collaborate on ... anything Swift or Vapor related
-- 📫 How to reach me ... twitter: @funcmakerDan (the name will become obvious once I complete my project(s) 🚀
+- 📫 How to reach me ... twitter: @funcmakerDan
+🚀
 <!---
 funcmakerDan/funcmakerDan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.